In this Guide

 Decide on your budget:

 Touchless models are always going to be a bit more expensive.
-While normal kitchen faucets start around $30, the cheapest touchless faucet will cost $300 easily.
-They range from roughly $300 to $600.

 The more expensive options are generally more reliable, although that’s not always the case.
 You’ll also pay more for all-metal build quality, as well as smart features like locking sprayers and multiple spray modes.